MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

 1. Go back to the application in the browser and refresh the page.
 Select **View Related Content** again for the *Adatum Corporation* row.
 You should now see data displayed in the tabs depending upon which tasks you performed in the previous step.

-1. Let's explore some of the key code that enables the organizational data feature in the sample application.
-To retrieve the data, the client-side portion of the application uses the access token retrieved by the `mgt-login` web component to make calls to Microsoft Graph APIs.
-If you're new to Microsoft Graph, you can learn more about it in the [Microsoft Graph Fundamentals](/training/paths/m365-msgraph-fundamentals/) learning path.
+1. Let's explore some of the code that enables the organizational data feature in the application.
+To retrieve the data, the client-side portion of the application uses the access token retrieved by the `mgt-login` web component you looked at earlier to make calls to Microsoft Graph APIs.

-    > [!NOTE]
-    > You can make Microsoft Graph calls from a custom API or server-side application as well.
-View the [following tutorial](/microsoft-cloud/dev/tutorials/acs-to-teams-meeting?tabs=bash) to see an example.

-### Exploring Files and Teams Chat Messages Search Code
+### Exploring Files Search Code

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

-1. Open *graph.service.ts* and take a moment to look through the included functions.
+1. Let's start by looking at how file data is retrieved from OneDrive for Business.
+Open *files.component.html* and take a moment to look through the code.
+The full path to the file is *openai-acs-msgraph/client/src/app/files/files.component.html*.

+1. Locate the `mgt-search-results` component:

+    ```html
+    <mgt-search-results
+        class="search-results"
+        entity-types="driveItem"
+        [queryString]="searchText"
+        (dataChange)="dataChange($any($event))"
+    />
+    ```

+    The `mgt-search-results` component is part of the Microsoft Graph Toolkit and as the name implies, it's used to display search results from Microsoft Graph.
+The component uses the following features in this example:

+        - The `class` attribute is used to specify that the `search-results` CSS class should be applied to the component.
+        - The `entity-types` attribute is used to specify the type of data to search for.
+In this case, the value is `driveItem` which is used to search for files in OneDrive for Business.
+        - The `queryString` attribute is used to specify the search term.
+In this case, the value is bound to the `searchText` property which is passed to the files component when the user selects **View Related Content** for a row in the datagrid.
+The square brackets around `queryString` indicate that the property is bound to the `searchText` value.
+        - The `dataChange` event fires when the search results change.
+In this case, a customer function named `dataChange()` is called in the files component and the event data is passed to the function.
+The parenthesis around `dataChange` indicate that the event is bound to the `dataChange()` function.
+        - Since no custom template is supplied, the default template built into `mgt-search-results` is used to display the search results.

+1. An alternative to using components such as `mgt-search-results` is to call Microsoft Graph APIs directly using code.
+To see how that works, open the *graph.service.ts* file and locate the `searchFiles()` function.
 The full path to the file is *openai-acs-msgraph/client/src/app/core/graph.service.ts*.
-Key functions include:

-    - `searchFiles()` - Searches files in OneDrive for Business.
-    - `searchChatMessages()` - Searches chat messages in Microsoft Teams.
-    - `searchEmailMessages()` - Searches email messages.
-    - `searchCalendarEvents()` - Searches calendar events.
-    - `sendTeamsChat()` - Sends a chat message to a Microsoft Teams channel.

-1. Let's start by analyzing the functionality provided by the `searchFiles()` function.

-    - A `query` parameter is passed to the function.
-This is the search term passed by the user as they select **View Related Content** for a row in the datagrid.
+    - You'll notice that a `query` parameter is passed to the function.
+This is the search term that's passed as the user selects **View Related Content** for a row in the datagrid.
+If no search term is passed, an empty array is returned.

         ```typescript
         async searchFiles(query: string) {